There is no Frigate like a Book,

 One segment of Portland, The North End

-Watch this site for news about my WIP.
-In the meantime, follow my blog for quick and easy ideas about how to do historical research for your fiction.
+Watch this site for news about my WIP--and soon I'll have a blog for quick and easy ideas about how to do historical research for your fiction.